JosieMarie0110/eyestudy-lab/README.md

 eyeStudy Labs is a cybersecurity study workspace built to help explore **asset visibility, integration context, exposure analysis, and security architecture mapping** across different environments.

-The app is designed for **scenario-based learning**, allowing users to study how different security integrations contribute context in environments such as healthcare, OT/IoT, education, and corporate office networks.
+Its designed for **scenario-based learning**, allowing users to study how different security integrations contribute context in environments such as healthcare, OT/IoT, education, and corporate office networks.

 ---